cwendorf/EASI/docs/Advanced/PairwiseOneWayDataTutorial.md

 ## Level1 v Level3   5.000   1.732   6.000   0.762   9.238
 ## Level2 v Level3   1.000   1.732   6.000  -3.238   5.238
 ```

+The code defaults to 95% confidence intervals.
+This can be changed if desired.

 ```r